 Fill out a paper application for continuing music graduate studies and return it to Daniel Seriff, the Music Graduate Admissions Coordinator (MRH M3.110).
 Copies of this form are also available on the bulletin board outside of the graduate admissions office.
 If you are applying to a performance degree, you must also perform a live audition, which you can request through the BSoM supplemental application.

-Current MM students applying to DMA programs in Clarinet, Collaborative Piano, Conducting, Flute, Piano, Percussion, Violin, Voice/Opera, or Music & Human Learning (Piano Pedagogy Specialization) are exempt from prescreening requirements but must perform a live audition.
+Current MM students applying to DMA programs in Clarinet, Collaborative Piano, Conducting, Flute, Guitar, Percussion (non-jazz), Piano, Trombone, Viola, Violin, Voice/Opera, or Music & Human Learning (Piano Pedagogy Specialization) are exempt from prescreening requirements but must perform a live audition.